almefy/almefy-php-client/README.md

-# Almefy PHP SDK
+# Almefy PHP Client

-A simple PHP wrapper for the Almefy API.
+A simple dependency-free PHP wrapper for the Almefy API.

 ## Quick Guide

-Below is a striped down guide how to integrate Almefy in your PHP project to test it easily.
+Below is a quick guide how to integrate Almefy in your PHP project to test it easily.
 We are already preparing a comprehensive documentation covering all possible use cases and parameters.
 So stay tuned.

-_Please notice: this document is a work in progress and currently addresses PHP 8.0 for backward compatibility._
+_Please notice: this document is work in progress._

 ### Prerequisites